 For this stage of the video production scripting process you are going back to paper.
 Print each theme.
 I like to be able to see everything at once so I find a big surface and lay all the paper out in front of me.
 As a first step in actually getting something of a script going, I place the categories out in front of me based on the order I think I want to address them in the video.
 I then take a pen and a blank piece of paper.
 I take the soundbites I like and then using my shorthand chicken scratch I write them down on the paper in the order I like.

 I prefer doing this with paper and pen because I find it more liberating and more conducive to creativity than using the computer.
 I can also move closer to the speed of my brain using a pen than I can using a computer.
 This stage is the most crucial and so I don’t want anything to get in the way of a great idea.

 Once you have the soundbites scratched down in the order you like, write a number next to each section.
 Transfer that number back to the soundbite on the theme pages you printed out.

 7. PREPARING FOR THE EDIT

 Open back up the master transcript on your computer.
 Take your printed-out pages of themes and search through the master transcript to find each soundbite.
 The master will have the timecode included with it.
-In your editing software, create a timeline called “script.”
+In your video production editing software, create a timeline called “script.”
 Create black video clips and label each one through however many numbers you ended up with after step 6.
 Using the timecode from the master transcript, locate the soundbite in the footage, then drop it in on the timeline under its corresponding number from step 6.